code-mattclaffey/performance-kit/docs/lazy-loading-images.md

 ## CSS

-When the images lazyload on slower connections they can just flash on the page and it does not look amazing so try adding some fade in effects to would make it look really nice.
+When the images lazy load on slower connections they can just flash on the page and it does not look amazing so try adding some fade in effects to would make it look really nice.

 ```css
 .lazyload,